jadecobra/python_tdd_exercises/source/data_structures/lists/index.rst

 :red:`RED`: make it fail
 =================================================================================

-I add a  to see what happens when I send a list_ as input
+I add a test to see what happens when I send a list_ as input

 .. code-block:: python
   :lineno-start: 88
-  :emphasize-lines: 6-11
+  :emphasize-lines: 6-7, 9-12

           self.assertEqual(
               src.calculator.subtract('1', '1'),